ICGC-TCGA-PanCancer/cli/QuickStart.md

 ---------+--------+--------------------------------------+------------+----------------------------+----------------------------
  SUCCESS |      1 | a3a4da7b-2136-4431-a117-e903590c05d8 | HelloWorld | 2015-09-02 19:45:26.023313 | 2015-09-02 20:04:27.033118
 ```

+The HelloWorld workflow does not do much - it does not read or write data anywhere.
+It is useful to test your setup and configuration is correct.

 At this point, you have successfully installed the Pancancer Launcher, and used it to schedule and execute a workflow!